-Typically a traditional facelift is ideal for those over 40-50 with significant signs of aging.
+Typically, with a traditional Facelift patients over 40-50 with significant signs of aging are the perfect candidates.
 This type of facelift addresses the effects of aging in the lower two-thirds of the face and the neck.

 Since this is surgery, the healing process is crucial to getting great results.
 For this reason, suitable candidates are also in overall good health and are non-smokers.
 Both men and women wanting to address the following concerns are ideal candidates for the procedure.